Australia and sanctions

 DFAT maintains a Consolidated List of all persons and entities designated for the purposes of sanctions regimes implemented under Australian sanction laws.

-The Minister for Foreign Affairs or the Minister's delegate may be able to grant a permit authorising an activity that would otherwise contravene an Australian sanction law.
+The Minister for Foreign Affairs or the Minister's delegate may be able to grant a permit authorising an activity that would otherwise contravene an Australian sanctions law.

 Different sanctions regimes impose different criteria which must be satisfied before the Minister or the Minister's delegate may grant a sanctions permit.
 The Minister or the Minister's delegate may attach conditions to a sanctions permit.

-You can submit a formal application for a sanctions permit by registering as a user of the Online Sanctions Administration System (OSAS).
+You can submit an application for a sanctions permit by registering as a user of Pax.

-DFAT responds to formal applications submitted on OSAS as quickly as possible, subject to the current OSAS caseload.
+DFAT responds to applications submitted on Pax as quickly as possible, subject to the current Pax caseload.
 DFAT may need to consult other Australian Government agencies, other countries, or a Sanctions Committee of the United Nations Security Council.

-DFAT is committed to administering Australian sanction laws diligently, but also in a way that facilitates trade wherever possible.
+DFAT is committed to administering Australian sanctions laws diligently, but also in a way that facilitates trade wherever possible.

 Australian sanction laws establish serious criminal offences, including for contravening a sanctions measure without a sanctions permit.
 Penalties include up to ten years in prison and substantial fines.